spotinst/help/src/docs/ocean/tools-and-integrations/setup-and-config-grafane-4-ocean.md

 * Scaling.
 * Cost and Usage.

-See a description of these dashboards at [link].
+See a description of these dashboards at [link to the first Grafana page].

+## Ocean-Grafana Version History